gsinghjay/A02/README.md

 This guide assumes you have pre-created all repositories for the assignments on GitHub to clone over to your machine whether they are empty or not.

-## Installing and Setting Up Visual Studio Code with GitHub on Windows

-This guide provides step-by-step instructions on how to install Visual Studio Code (VS Code), integrate it with GitHub, and optionally generate an SSH key for Windows.
-This setup is ideal for web development and other programming tasks.

 ### Step 1: Install Visual Studio Code

 1. Visit the VS Code download page: [Visual Studio Code Download](https://code.visualstudio.com/download)